Karl Wilhelm Krause: Hitler's valet

 In 1934, Hitler chose Krause from a line-up of Reichsmarine sailors to be his personal orderly and bodyguard.
-Krause was given the rank of SS-Untersturmführer, made a member of the Leibstandarte SS Adolf Hitler (LSSAH) and assigned to the Führerbegleitkommando unit, which provided personal security for Hitler.
+Krause was then given the rank of SS-Untersturmführer, made a member of the Leibstandarte SS Adolf Hitler (LSSAH) and assigned to the Führerbegleitkommando unit, which provided personal security for Hitler.
 He remained a reserve officer in the navy.
 Hitler called Krause his "Schatten" (shadow) as he was always behind Hitler at public appearances and followed him everywhere.
 Hitler informed Krause that he was under Hitler's personal command and that "no one must know what you see and hear".
 In early 1935, Krause trained Heinz Linge who Hitler had chosen to be an additional valet.
 On Christmas Eve 1937, Hitler and Krause sneaked out incognito together for a night in the city.
 Hitler was not recognized.
 Krause was reprimanded the following day by Reichsführer-SS Heinrich Himmler for allowing the escapade to go forward without reporting it.

 Through Krause's statements after the war, Hitler's daily routine became known.
 In the late morning, Krause would knock on the door and leave newspapers and messages outside Hitler's room.
 Hitler, who slept in a night shirt would bathe and shave himself.
 After getting dressed, Hitler would emerge from his bedroom for morning breakfast.
 For breakfast, Hitler often ate an apple, cheese, zwieback bread and drank tea.
 Besides discretion, Krause had to pay attention to details, anticipating Hitler's desires and whims.
 For example, Krause would have 5 or 6 movie films ready and available for Hitler to view at night.
 He stated that Hitler's favorite actress was Greta Garbo and recalled that he enjoyed the film, The Lives of a Bengal Lancer.

 In September 1939, during a front line inspection, Hitler requested from Krause a bottle of Fachinger mineral water.
 However, Krause had forgotten to bring it along.
 Hitler did not want to drink the local Polish water out of caution that it might be poisoned.
 Krause served Hitler regular water "falsely stating it was Fachinger".
 Hitler quickly discovered the truth and dismissed Krause from his service as chief valet.
 Linge thereby became Krause's successor as chief personal valet to Hitler.